gilv/skystore/CONTAINER.md

 * You need to repeat the s3proxy env file creation for each different S3-Proxy configuration, depending on your application.
 * For Docker and other dynamic setups where the IP address of the metadata server is not known before deployment, you need to update the `SKYSTORE_SRV_ADDRR` in the `env.final` file of all s3-proxy configurations of your SkyStore deployment after the metadata server is deployed and assigned an IP address.

-### Plan & Execute a SkyStore Deployment
+### 2.4 Plan & Execute a SkyStore Deployment
 Now that you have your images and env files, you need to plan your deployment.
 You can have a single SkyStore deployment in one cluster (Docker) or across one or more clusters (K8s).
 In each cluster, you can have one or multiple s3-proxy configurations.
 The only limitations you should consider are:
-* The metadata server is deployed only once, but needs to be accessible to all S3-proxy.
+* The metadata server is deployed only once, but needs to be reached by all S3-proxy.
 Thus, if you're using multiple clusters, make sure the metadata server's IP address and SSH port are accessible to all clusters.
 * Basic Docker does not allow horizontal scaling containers.
 Hence, horizontal scaling of s3-proxy is enabled only in K8s.
 For now, there is manual scaling using K8s Deployment, but we plan to add auto-scaling and/or side-cars in the future.

-Next, we discuss two main deployment options: a Docker deployment in a single cluster and a K8s deployment (single or multiple clusters).
+Next, we discuss two main deployment options: In Section 3, a Docker deployment in a single cluster.
+In Section 4, a K8s deployment (single or multiple clusters).
+Choose one of the options and proceed.

-### Docker Deployment
+### 3. Docker Deployment
 To deploy SkyStore on Docker you need to do the following:
 1. If the container images are available in a remote registry, make sure your `docker` tool is logged in to the remote registry.
 2. Run these commands (from repo root) to launch the metadata server in a container: